rust-lang/rfcs/text/0000-try-trait-v2.md

 This RFC uses `!` to be concise.
 It would work fine with `convert::Infallible` instead if `!` has not yet stabilized, though a few more match arms would be needed in the implementations.
 (For example, `Option::from_residual` would need `Some(c) => match c {}`.)

-## Moving away from the `Option`→`Result` interconversion

-We could consider doing an edition switch to make this no longer allowed.

-For example, we could have a different, never-stable `Try`-like trait used in old editions for the `?` desugaring.
-It could then have a blanket impl, plus the extra interconversion one.

-It's unclear that that's worth the effort, however, so this RFC is currently written to continue to support it going forward.
-Notably, removing it isn't enough to solve the annotation requirements, so the opportunity cost feels low.

 ## Why `FromResidual` is the supertrait

 It's nicer for `try_fold` implementations to just mention the simpler `Try` name.
 It being the subtrait means that code needing only the basic scenario can just bound on `Try` and know that both `from_output` and `from_residual` are available.